Canada, Newfoundland: Viking Trail Hiking Tour

 A full-day, challenging hike to the top of Gros Morne Mountain, where caribou are sometimes seen in the arctic alpine landscape atop the Long Range Mountains.
 Rock ptarmigan and arctic hares are also frequently seen.
 This is a difficult eight-hour hike, rewarded (weather permitting) by phenomenal views over Ten-Mile Pond, the Long Range Mountains and the Gulf of St. Lawrence.
 Return to your inn to freshen up before exploring independent dinner options in Rocky Harbour – a pretty community with gorgeous sunsets!
 If you would like a less strenuous hiking challenge, there is an option to turn around at the base of the mountain, above the tree line.
 BL

-Western Brook Pond: 6km hike and 2 hour boat tour; Interpretive walk at Broom Point
+Western Brook Pond: 6km hike and 2 hour boat tour; Lighthouse Trail at Cow Head 5km.

 A transfer north to a coastal lowland walk, across bogs and limestone ridges, takes you to Western Brook Pond fjord, a spectacular freshwater lake hemmed in by 650m high rock walls, where a boat awaits.
 This fascinating boat tour explores the fjord’s 16km length from which you will see spectacular waterfalls that tumble from the alpine plateau.
-Afterwards, an interpretive walk at Broom Point will provide the opportunity to learn about the Newfoundland fishing industry of the past, the present, and discuss the fishery of the future.
+Afterwards, the Lighhouse Trail in Cow Head is a geologist’s paradise.
+The 500-million-year-old rocks are world renowned as the only rocks showing the boundary between the Cambrian and the Ordovician Eras.
+The strange landscape looks out of place, even in Newfoundland and is a great place to explore.
+You may also come upon evidence of archaeological digs.
+Over 200 artifacts have been discovered from three sites on the head, representing three groups: the Maritime Archaic, Groswater, and Dorset Eskimo peoples, dating back over 4500 years.
+This is a beautiful, highly under-rated hike.
 BLD

-Transfer north up to 4 hours; Port au Choix hike: 7km; Fishing Point Trails: 90 minutes
+Transfer north up to 4 hours; Port au Choix hike: 7km

 On your drive north, your first stop is at Port au Choix – the crossroads of 6000 years of human history.
 The sea’s bounty drew Maritime Archaic Indian, Dorset and Groswater Palaeoeskimo here long before Europeans arrived.
 Seals on passing ice floes were hunted by the Dorset and used for food, shelter and clothing.
 This is a fascinating archaeological find amid a rugged coastline of unique limestone barrens, forests, and bays.
 You can tour ancient burial sites and settlements, and view original artifacts from slate spears to harpoons.
-After lunch in Port au Choix, you will transfer all the way up the Northern Peninsula to St. Anthony where numerous short hikes, including the Fishing Point Trails may be enjoyed before sunset.
+After lunch in Port au Choix, you will transfer all the way up the Northern Peninsula to your inn at Gunner’s Cove.
 BLD

 Start early today with the profoundly stirring site of L’Anse aux Meadows where Vikings landed more than five centuries before Columbus.
 Believed to be Leif Eriksson’s Vinland of the Norse sagas, this is the site of the birth of the first European descendant in the New World: “Snorri”.
 The archaeological and historical significance of L’Anse aux Meadows has earned it recognition by the United Nations as a World Heritage Site; it does not disappoint.
 You will hear sagas of ancient times and hardy people who sailed forbidding seas to inhabit this wild and beautiful place.
-Following a picnic lunch and a short hike at Cape Raven (if time permits), the northern terminus of the Appalachian Trail you will transfer to Quirpon for a 90 minute Zodiac boat trip* through iceberg alley as you explore the waters around L’Anse Aux Meadows and Quirpon Island.
-You will learn about the many shipwrecks, deep history, and numerous natural attractions including whales and icebergs in the area.
+Following a picnic lunch, you will transfer to Quirpon for a Zodiac boat trip through iceberg alley.
 The Zodiac will dock on a private island with fantastic coastal trails, and wide views at your exceptional lighthouse lodging.
 You may even find ruins of unexcavated Viking sod houses!
 BLD

 Quirpon Island Lighthouse, Quirpon

-Spend an early morning exploring more of Quirpon Island before a 5 ¼ hour van transfer back to Deer Lake arriving by 18:00; there are late afternoon flights from St. Anthony airport to St. John’s, as an oft-preferred alternative to taking the van back to Deer Lake.
+Spend an early morning exploring more of Quirpon Island before a 5 ¼ hour van transfer back to Deer Lake arriving by 18:00.
 B

 All details and pricing are subject to change without notice.